OpenHistoricalMap/openhistoricalmap-embed/README.md

 # Embeddable OpenHistoricalMap
-Embed version of OHM default map style

-This is a simple embeddable version of the OpenHistoricalMap default map style, with the ability to select and display a single year via URL parameter or animate across a timespan.
+This is a simple world historical map based on [OpenHistoricalMap](https://www.openhistoricalmap.org/) data that is suitable for embedding inside a third-party webpage.
+Using URL parameters, you can choose a location, time period, and cartographic style.
+To show a place’s evolution, you can also animate smoothly between two arbitrary dates.
 The map responds to gestures interactively, but the dates can only be adjusted via the URL.

-The use case for this would be, for example, to embed map showing a specific place and time in a blog post about that place and time.
-The map is zoomable and pannable, but doesn't allow changing the year within the interface, such as is possible with the timeslider on openhistoricalmap.org.

-The base URL of the embed is https://embed.openhistoricalmap.org/
+Visit the map directly at [embed.openhistoricalmap.org](https://embed.openhistoricalmap.org/).
+Or export a code snippet for your webpage by opening the Share panel on the right side of [OHM’s homepage](https://www.openhistoricalmap.org/) and changing the format to “HTML”.

 ## URL parameters